 Boosting member experience and designing a winning member engagement is a common challenge for all health plans in today’s world.
-The plans are always challenged to design effective Omni-Channel communication with their members.
-From member on-boarding to AEP (Annual Enrollment Period) the timeline is very short to create a long term member engagement.
+Plans are always challenged to design effective Omni-Channel communication for their members.
+There’s not much time to create meaningful long-term engagement from onboarding to AEP (Annual Enrollment Period).

-It is very important to provide a great member experience for a better retention strategy.
-Often Health plans struggle to deliver a unified and consistent member experience throughout all the channels.
-In today’s world consumers are very interactive how they engage themselves with any offers.
+To improve member retention, it is very important to provide a great member experience.
+Often health plans struggle to deliver a unified and consistent member experience across all the channels.
+In today’s world consumers are very interactive and quick to abandon an experience if that experience doesn’t meet expectations.
 If the user experience does not meet the consumers’ desired standard, it becomes very difficult to engage them.
-To deliver a healthier outcome, health plans are challenged to engage a pro-active communication with their members for a higher member loyalty.
+To deliver a healthier outcome, health plans must meet the challenge and engage in pro-active communication with their members to increase member loyalty.

-Here are two simple yet critical ways to create a better member experience and engage members to create higher loyalty:
+Here are two simple yet critical ways to create a better member experience and engage members to create more loyalty:

-So, as we see, by creating a positive member experience we can engage members and prospective members better to our desired call-to-action.
-And as we engage them we need to then deliver personalized communication for each steps to create a member-centric dialogue.
-If these steps are taken, a loyalty based member retention strategy can be achieved.
-The final outcome will be higher member satisfaction, loyalty, retention, and ultimately higher scores for different measurements for the health plans.
+By creating a positive member experience, we can better engage members and prospective members to complete our desired calls to action.
+As we further engage them, we need to deliver personalized communication for each step to create a member-centric dialogue.
+If these steps are taken, a loyalty-based member retention goal can be achieved with the outcome of higher member satisfaction, loyalty, retention, and ultimately higher scores for different measurements for the health plans.